 Imagine my surprise and subsequent rush of endorphins when I pressed the button to adjust the settings on this glorious green menu, only to see the menu flash instantly to an even more succulent, orange hue.

-I love this color as well.
+I love this color more than pizza.

 Performance and Image Quality